5 Ways to Build a Better Website

 It's all about them

-When a customer or client visits your website they're looking for information that can help them.
+When a customer or client visits your website or reads your book, they're looking for information that can help them.

 They don't need to know how long you've been in business, or how good you are at what you do.
-It's important information and they will want to know all of that, but first they need to know they are in the right place to get the help they need.
+It's important information and they'll want to know all of that, but first they need to know they are in the right place to get the help they need.

-The opening line on your website should make it clear.
+The opening line on your website or the title of your book should make it clear.

 Let's give them what they need